symfony/symfony-docs/http_cache.rst

     All of the HTTP headers you'll read about are *not* invented by Symfony!
 They're part of an HTTP specification that's used by sites all over the web.
-To dig deeper into HTTP Caching, check out the original `RFC 2616`_ document, or these two other pieces: `P4 - Conditional Requests`_ and `P6 -
+To dig deeper into HTTP Caching, check out the documents `RFC 7234 - Caching`_ and `RFC 7232 - Conditional Requests`_.
-    Caching: Browser and intermediary caches`_.

     As a web developer, you are strongly urged to read the specification.
 Its clarity and power - even more than fifteen years after its creation - is